Regulation on Associate and Undergraduate Education and Examinations

 Dismissal and withdrawal

-b) They request to withdraw;
+b) If they request to withdraw;

 Graduation

-Honor and high honor students
+Honor and high-honor students

-ARTICLE 31 – (1) Students who have successfully completed all courses, practices and internships stipulated by their programs in faculties and schools in accordance with the provisions of the Regulation hereby, and have a cumulative grade point average between 3.00-3.49 out of 4.00 shall be recognized as honor students and such students who have a cumulative grade point average of 3.50 and above shall be recognized as high honor students.
-The status of such students shall be referred in their diploma supplement along with their diplomas.
+ARTICLE 31 – (1) Students who, under the provisions stipulated herein, successfully fulfill all courses, practices, and internships as outlined by their respective programs within faculties and schools and achieve a cumulative grade point average (GPA) between 3.00 and 3.49 out of 4.00 shall be designated as honor students, whereas those attaining a GPA of 3.50 and above are designated as high honor students.
+This distinction shall be explicitly stated on the student's diploma supplement and diploma.

 CHAPTER V